kaidez/kaidez.github.io/_posts/2017-08-08-state-of-javascript.md

 And companies like Google would play around with a little-known piece of web browser technology called <code>XMLHttpRequest</code>.
 It allowed data to load onto the page without the page needing to be fully refreshed.

-Google used <code>XMLHttpRequest</code> to build Gmail and Google Maps, two apps that load new data on the page without refreshing it. <code>XMLHttpRequest</code> was awesome and were other companies created apps with the same functionality.
+Google used <code>XMLHttpRequest</code> to build Gmail and Google Maps, two apps that load new data on the page without having to refresh it. <code>XMLHttpRequest</code> was awesome and other companies also created apps with the same functionality.

 But as awesome as it was, <code>XMLHttpRequest</code> didn't change (most of) the world's opinion that the web was a fad.